redmod-team/profit/doc/start.rst

 The recommended Preprocessor is the :py:class:`profit.run.default.TemplatePreprocessor` which will fill placeholders in the template directory with the corresponding values.

 For the output values proFit currently supports JSON, HDF5 and CSV/TSV via three different Postprocessors.
+In addition it is easy to add a custom Postprocessor, see :ref:`extensions`.
 All the configuration options are given in :ref:`config`.
 A possible configuration is given below:

 .. code-block:: yaml

     run:
+      worker:
+        class: command
         command: ./simulation
         pre:
           class: template
-        path: ./path/to/template_directory
+          path: ./path/to/template_directory  # relative to the base directory
           param_files:
             - params.txt
         post: json

 The contents of ``params.txt`` could look like this: